idugalic/digital-restaurant/README.md

 For example, our [Customer component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer) classes are placed in one `com.drestaurant.customer.domain` package, with all classes marked as 'internal'.
 Public classes are placed in `com.drestaurant.customer.domain.api` and they are forming an API for this component.
 This API consist of [commands and events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api).

+### Context Mapping

+Bounded contexts (and teams that produce them) can be in different relationships:

+ - partnership (two contexts/teams succeed or fail together)
+ - customer-supplier (two teams in upstream/downstream relationship - upstream can succeed interdependently of downstream team)
+ - conformist (two teams in upstream/downstream relationship - upstream has no motivation to provide to downstream, and downstream team does not put effort in translation)
+ - shared kernel (sharing a part of the model - must be kept small)
+ - separate ways (cut them loose)
+ - anticorruption layer

+You may be wondering how Domain Events can be consumed by another Bounded Context and not force that consuming Bounded Context into a Conformist relationship.

+Consumers should not use the [event types (e.g., classes)](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api) of an event publisher.
+Rather, they should depend only on the schema of the events, that is, their *Published Language*.
+This generally means that if the events are published as JSON, or perhaps a more economical object format, the consumer should consume the events by parsing them to obtain their data attributes.
+This rise complexity (consider [consumer driven contracts](https://www.martinfowler.com/articles/consumerDrivenContracts.html) testing), but enables loose coupling.

+Our demo application demonstrate `conformist` pattern, as we are using [strongly typed events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant).

+As our application evolve from monolithic to microservices we should consider diverging from `conformist` and converging to `customer-supplier` bounded context relationship depending only on the schema of the events (with consumer driven contracts included).

 ## Application/s layer

 This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects